-- BEST OVERALL: GoerTek Solar Charger
+- BEST OVERALL: Riapow Solar Charger 26800mAh Solar Power Bank

 Solar Banks vs. Solar Panels

-Wattage ratings quantify a solar panel’s potential output in ideal conditions, namely, during bluebird skies in the middle of the day with no obstructions.
+Wattage ratings quantify a solar panel’s potential output in ideal conditions, namely during bluebird skies in the middle of the day with no obstructions.
 The higher the wattage, the more efficiently the panel will use the available sunlight to power any plugged-in devices.

 Milliamp ratings, represented as “mAh,” describe a power bank’s capacity.
-For example, if your phone requires 100mAh to charge from zero to 100 percent, and your power bank has a battery capacity of 1000mAh, then theoretically, that power bank could charge the phone 10 times.
+For example, if a phone requires 100mAh to charge from zero to 100 percent, and a power bank has a battery capacity of 1,000mAh, then theoretically, that power bank could charge the phone 10 times.

 A bigger size means faster battery charging, whether for the onboard battery in a power bank or the device plugged into the panels.
-Choose the panel size based on what’s most convenient for your intended use.
+Choose the panel size based on what’s most convenient for the intended use.

 Multiple Charging Ports

-The ability to charge a few devices at the same time can be a lifesaver.
-Charging both a phone and a flashlight simultaneously can mean the difference between getting home safely or disaster during an adventure gone sideways.
+The ability to charge a few devices at the same time can be a lifesaver and a feature that many of the best solar power bank options offer.
+Charging both a phone and a flashlight simultaneously can mean the difference between getting home safely and disaster during an adventure gone sideways.